+A7.6.1 Response times

-A7.6.1 Response The TMP is submitted in time to allow for any changes required by the RCA or engineer to ensure the TMP meets the requirements of CoPTTM. times The table below shows the time frames for the submission, review and approval of TMPs for short-term, mobile and long-term activities.
-A7.6.2 Submission Time frame (working days) and acceptance RCA or Activity times of TMPs Road category Submit prior to engineer to start date\ approve All activities Level LV and level 1 5 3 Short-term and mobile operations Levels 2 and 3 3 5 Levels 2 and 3 Long-term operations 10
+The TMP is submitted in time to allow for any changes required by the RCA or engineer to ensure the TMP meets the requirements of CoPTTM.

+The table below shows the time frames for the submission, review and approval of TMPs for short-term, mobile and long-term activities.

+A7.6.2 Submission and acceptance times of TMPs

+Time frame (working days)

+Activity Road category RCA or engineer to approve

+All activities Level LV and level 1 5 3

+Short-term and mobile operations Levels 2 and 3 5 3

+Long-term operations Levels 2 and 3 10 5

-\ Where there is a requirement for public notification, or an EED, the plan must be submitted a minimum of ten working days before it needs to be publicly notified.
+^{} Where there is a requirement for public notification, or an EED, the plan must be submitted a minimum of ten working days before it needs to be publicly notified.